Capitalize this term. It is considered to be English and is therefore not italicized as a foreign word.

 co-op (versus coop), anti-intellectual (versus antiintellectual)

-Hyphenate, also, if the second element in the word begins with a capital letter or precedes a hyphenated phrase.
+Hyphenate, also, if the second element in the word begins with a capital letter or is part of a hyphenated phrase.

 anti-American, non-degree-granting program